Roaring Fork Valley Energy Resource Centers

 Your Energy Smart Staff

-One of Marty’s primary responsibilities for CORE is managing their commercial efficiency program.
-He is available to help business owners with improving their energy efficiency, and answer questions they may have about the process of getting retrofit projects completed.
+Marty Treadway – Program DirectorMarty is the Program Director for CORE.
+He manages all the various CORE grant programs and supervises the remaining energy program offerings to the community.
 He has been a general contractor in the Roaring Fork Valley since 2001, as the co-owner of a design-build firm specializing in sustainably built custom homes.
 He received his LEED Green Associate and BPI-Building Analyst certifications in 2011.